-The transition from constraints based on simulation, even with updated flight loads, to confidence-building based on incremental testing was motivated by mismatches between the predictions made about off-sun behavior under large loads by MMPAT with what was observed on the spacecraft.
-Further investigation has identified overly conservative equivalent series resistance and total capacity parameters in the MMPAT model of the spacecraft battery, which is in the process of being reconfigured.
+The transition from constraints based on simulation, even with updated flight loads, to confidencebuilding based on incremental testing was motivated by mismatches between the predictions made about off-sun behavior under large loads by MMPAT with what was observed on the spacecraft.
+Further investigation has identified an overly conservative equivalent series resistance in the MMPAT model of the spacecraft battery, which is in the process of being reconfigured.